janet-dev/LevelCoder-WM/README.md

 Figma Community: User Persona Template by [Ikechukwu Okonkwo](https://www.figma.com/@iykee)

+The 7 Best Modern Fonts for Websites by [Justin Morales ](https://xd.adobe.com/ideas/principles/web-design/best-modern-fonts-for-websites/)

+Choose the Best Color Combinations for Your Website by [Jimdo](https://www.jimdo.com/blog/best-color-combinations-for-your-website/)

 Woman in front of a lit wall by [Josh Hild](https://unsplash.com/@joshhild) on Unsplash

 Selfridges Building in Birmingham by [Christian Holzinger](https://unsplash.com/@pixelatelier) on Unsplash